 Haugesund, August.
 This well-established festival, celebrating its 40th year in 2012, showcases the best of Norwegian and international movies.
 The winners of the Amanda Awards, or Norwegian "Oscars", are also announced during the festival.
 This year: 15-22 August 2013.
 Read more about the Haugesund Film Festival.

 Oslo, July-August.
-Mela means "meeting point", and this is exactly what this Mela festival strives to be.
+Mela means "meeting point", and this is exactly what the Mela festival strives to be.
 Featuring world music, film screenings, exhibitions, ethnic food, children entertainment and more, this multicultural event on Rådhusplassen is popular with all age groups.
 Free entry.
 This year: 16-18 August 2013.